Tech-at-DU/React-Fundamentals-tutorial/P09-Style-the-details-page/content.md

 - Features
 - geo coordinates

 It would be nice to give each of these elements their own style.
 To do that you'll need to add some class names.

-> [info]
+> [action]
 >
 > Edit `POPOSDetails.js`:
 >
 ```JS
 function POPOSDetails(props) {
   const { id } = props.match.params // Location index